 Mike is ex-military.
 He served in Iraq and after getting out, he heard about the big money that could be made working as an overseas civilian contractor.
 Sound familiar?
 When Mike was working in Afghanistan as a security consultant his back was injured while bouncing around an armored vehicle.
 This actually happens quite a bit.
 We get calls every month it seems where this is how folks get injured.

 Mike reports his injury and is seen by a medic in-theater.
 But carrying full kit gets to be too much for him.

 Mike goes home to get medical treatment.
-His doctor prescribed conservative treatment.
+His doctor prescribes conservative treatment.
 Meaning - meds, ice and physical therapy.

-When Mike is a passenger (his wife is driving), an idiot was texting and slams into the rear of their truck at a stop light.
+When Mike is a passenger in his car (his wife is driving), some idiot who is texting while driving slams into the rear of their truck at a stop light.
 There is moderate damage to Mike’s truck.

 Mike doesn’t get medical treatment.
 But his back pain increases.
 Mike figures it doesn’t hurt that much more, so he sucks it up.
 Of course, Mike isn’t at fault for getting rear-ended.
-But what Mike does next - or more specifically doesn’t to next Mike’s fault.
+But what Mike does next - or more specifically doesn’t do next - is Mike’s fault.

 Mike doesn’t tell his orthopedic doctor about the car crash.

 As my Mom said, “The webs we weave when we intend to deceive.”